Risk Management Report

 Description of Risks Key Response Measures

-No. 3 — Financial risks
+No. 3 — Market risks

 Description of Risks Key Response Measures